Chapter 10: Typical Weather

 Scenario 2: Skirting the coast of the entire Southeast U.S. This would be a difficult situation if you were very far south of Cape Hatteras.
 You can head north to avoid it (and should) but once a tropical system turns to the north and northeast, its forward speed increases (indicated by longer distances between the daily location points).
 If you're going to move, do it ASAP.

-Scenario 3: Making landfall to the south and traveling across land to reach your location.
+Scenario 3: Making landfall to the south and traveling across land to reach your location (assuming you are on the Atlantic ICW or in Chesapeake Bay).
 This is the most favorable situation of the three.
-BUT storms that make landfall on the Gulf Coast of Florida can cause a lot of trouble for northeast Florida, Georgia, or southern South Carolina.
-The two worst storms for the Georgia coast over the past decade both made landfall on the Gulf Coast of Florida, Hurricanes Hermine (2016) and Irma (2017).
+BUT storms that make landfall on the Gulf Coast of Florida can cause a lot of trouble for northeast Florida, Georgia, and South Carolina.
+Four of the worst storms for the Georgia coast over the past decade all made landfall on the Gulf Coast of Florida: Hurricanes Hermine (2016), Irma (2017), Idalia (2023), and Helene (2024).
+If, instead of being on the Atlantic ICW, you are on the Gulf ICW, this would be a nightmarish Scenario 1.
+This forecast track would be expected to bring significant storm surge flooding to the Big Bend and Tampa Bay regions of Florida.

 Your escape plan should be based on the concepts that you want to be in cool water, as far as possible from the track of the storm’s center, on the storm’s left side, and to have as much land as possible between you and the approaching storm.
 Tropical cyclones feed on warm, humid air, the kind of air that only exists above very warm ocean water.
 As soon as the storm’s center moves over land or over cool water, a tropical cyclone starts to weaken.
 Tropical cyclones vary tremendously in size, from just tens of miles to thousands of miles in diameter.
 But the strongest winds are always in a relatively narrow band surrounding the eye or center of the storm and the winds diminish the further out you get from the center.
 Getting as far away from the forecast track of the storm center is key.
 The reason why being on the storm’s left side is important has to do with differences in wind speed between the left and right sides.
 The winds circulate in a counterclockwise direction around the center of the cyclone.
 This means that there is a difference in top wind speed between its left and right sides roughly equal to the speed of the storm’s forward motion.
 If a hurricane is moving forward at 20 knots and the top wind speed on its right side is 80 knots, the top wind speed on its left side should be about 60 knots.
 That’s a big difference.
 This also means that strong winds usually extend further from the storm’s center on its right side than on its left.